Summer Youth Training Program 2017

 - Helping to stock emergency vehicles.

 - Showing others how to use the internet.

 - Maintaining warehouse shelves.

-This year we are advertising Fifty-Six (56) SYTP positions.
-This is a six week program that will last from Monday, June 9 until Friday, July 18.
-All positions will require youth to commit between 20 and 25 hours per week of their time.
-Each youth worker will be paid a set salary of $7.93 per hour.
-Please use the link below to explore the SYTP 2014 positions.
+This year we are advertising a limited number of SYTP positions.
+This is a five week program that will last from Monday, June 12 until Friday, July 14.
+All positions will require youth to commit 20 hours per week of their time.
+Each youth worker will be paid a set salary per hour.
+Please use the link below to explore the SYTP 2017 positions.

 The Eligibility Requirements for the SYTP:

 - Be between 14 and 21 years of age.

 - Fully committed and motivated to the program and the position requirements.